Andrew-Gan/andrew-gan.github.io/_pages/about.md

   - /about.html
 ---

+I am a PhD candidate in the [School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://purdue.edu/), under the advice of [Dr. Zahra Ghodsi](https://engineering.purdue.edu/ECE/People/Faculty/ptProfile?resource_id=270860&group_id=2571).

-As a PhD candidate working with Dr. Zahra Ghodsi, I apply accelerator architecture to cryptograhic protocols such as secure multi-party computation (MPC), with a focus on ML applications.
-My motivation for working in this field of research is to connect the performance concerns of the accelerator architecture community and the security concerns of the cryptographic community.
+I apply accelerator architectures such as GPUs to cryptograhic protocols such as secure multi-party computation (MPC), with machine learning as a targeted application.
+My motivation for working on this topic stems from the desire to connect the performance concerns of the accelerator architecture community and the security concerns of the cryptographic community.
+I am also working on projects related to systems support for ML supply chain security and Trusted Execution Environments (TEEs) on accelerators.

-I published my work on GPU Accelerated Oblivious Transfer (OT) for MPC to IEEE HOST 2025, with other works in the pipeline.
-I was selected to participate in the DAC 2025 Young Fellow's Program.
-I am currently looking for a research internship at any time, preferably during the summer.
+I am a member of TCLS, the Trustworthy and Collaborative Learning Systems lab.
+Here, we work on integrating AI/ML applications, secure MPC and hardware acceleration to achieve practical and secure intelligent systems.
+I have published works to HOST 2025, with other works in the pipeline.

+As of Summer 2025, I am looking for a research internship for the fall or spring semester.

+Awards
+- DAC 2025 Young Fellow's Program